rxkt/aqua_cat_watchface/README.md

 # aqua_cat_watchface

 Animated GIF (that loops) for Garmin watches, packaged in a watchface.
  Currently only has a looping image and a time field at the bottom.
- If you're interested in changing the image or text around feel free to pull the repo, modify some stuff and build it.

  <img src="preview/aquacat.gif" width="50%">
 To do:

 - Steps
 - Battery
+- Probably should have a modular text/string display rather than hardcoding it all?

   To install, just move the non-test PRG file into GARMIN/GARMIN/APPS when plugging your watch into your computer.
   Sorry but I'll clean up the other files some day haha